dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Block Explorer

-A web-based tool that allows an individual to search for information on the blockchain (e.g., the creation date and size of a block, or the transactions and corresponding addresses contained within such a block).
+A web tool for searchign blockchain information, such as block creation dates, sizes, gas fees, and transaction details.

 #### Block Header

-Metadata included in every block that provides a summary of the data in the block (e.g., the hash of the previous block, the block height, a time stamp, or the nonce of the block)
+Metadata in each block summarizing its content, including the previous block's hash, blockheight, timestamp and nonce.

 #### Block Height

-With respect to a block, the number of blocks preceding the block in question — i.e., the number of blocks between that block and the genesis block (which always has a block height of zero).
+The number of blocks preceding a given block, starting from the genesis block, which has a height of zero.

 #### Block Generator

-A provisioner elected by the network to produce a new block in exchange for a reward in $DUSK.
+A provisioner elected by the network to produce a new block in exchange for a reward in DUSK.

 #### Block Reward

-An amount of tokens awarded by the network to eligible stakers for each block they create successfully.
+An amount of tokens awarded by the network to eligible stakers for each block they create successfully or vote cast when eligible to do so.

 #### Block Time

-The amount of time it takes to create a new block in the blockchain.
+The duration it takes to create a new block in the blockchain.

 #### Brute Force Attack (BFA)

-An attack method in which hackers attempt to crack a private key via multiple guess attempts until one works.
+A method where hackers attempt to guess a private key through repeated attempts until successful.

+#### Coinbase

+A reward mechanism that mints new tokens for validators, incentivizing them to secure the network, especially during its early stages.

 #### Confidential Smart Contract